The Growing Place

 A pretty native woodland plant to most of North America east of the Mississippi and Red Rivers, which establishes itself in colonies as seeds drop

 Early Meadow Rue features dainty panicles of purple star-shaped flowers with white overtones rising above the foliage from early spring to early summer.
 The flowers are excellent for cutting.
 Its ferny leaves emerge green in spring, turning grayish green in color.
 As an added bonus, the foliage turns a gorgeous olive green in the fall.
-The fruit is not ornamentally significant.
 The plum purple stems can be quite attractive.

 Early Meadow Rue is an herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.